coreos/tectonic-docs/Documentation/alm/vault-ocs.md

 ## Deploying Vault OCS

 Use Tectonic Console to enable Vault OCS for selected namespaces.
-Then, use kubectl and the [Vault Commands (CLI)][vault-cli] tool to initialize the instance and unseal the cluster.
+For more information on enabling the Vault OCS and creating instances, see [Working with Open Cloud Services][using-ocs].

 Creating the Vault Service will automatically generate TLS certs for the Service, and create and deploy a supporting etcd cluster.
 It will create two Vault Pods, and a Service routing to them.